opensorcerer20/quizapp/README.md

 -   [ ] different settings for modes
 -   [ ] text box for inputting questions on the fly
 -   [ ] swipe to next card ("swipe gesture" plus animation)
+    - [ ] NOTE: i saw a list where you could swipe between pictures horizontally, but i dont remember the construct. expo router? list that goes horizontal?
 -   [ ] now that everything is done, can the code be redone for better organization?

 -   more modes